Size-varying reversible causal graph dynamics: Conclusion

 \section{Conclusion}

-{\em Summary of contributions.} We have raised the question whether parallel reversible computation allows the local creation/destruction of nodes.
-Different negative answers had been given in \cite{ArrighiCGD,ArrighiIC,ArrighiRC} which inspired us with three relaxed settings: Causal Graph Dynamics over fully-anonymized graphs (ACGD); over pointer graphs modulo with invisible matter reservoirs (IMCGD); and finally CGD over graphs whose vertex names are in the algebra of `everywhere infinite binary trees' (NCGD).
-For each of these formalism, we proved non-vertex-preservingness by implementing the Hasslacher-Meyer example \cite{MeyerLGA}---see Examples \ref{ex:AHM},\ref{ex:IMHM}, \ref{ex:NHM}.
-We also proved that we still had the classic Cellular Automata (CA) result that invertibility (i.e. mere bijectivity of the dynamics) implies reversibility (i.e. the inverse is itself a CGD)---via compactness---see Theorems \ref{th:arev},\ref{th:imrev}, \ref{th:nrev}.
+{\em Summary of contributions.} Previous works had raised the question whether parallel reversible computation allows for the local creation/destruction of nodes.
+Three different negative answers had been given in \cite{ArrighiCGD,ArrighiIC,ArrighiRCGD}.
+But we just described three relaxed settings in which this is possible: Causal Graph Dynamics over fully-anonymized graphs (ACGD); over pointer graphs modulo with invisible matter reservoirs (IMCGD); and finally CGD over graphs whose vertex names are in the algebra of `everywhere infinite binary trees' (NCGD).
+For each of these formalisms, we proved non-preservation of vertices by implementing the Hasslacher-Meyer example \cite{MeyerLGA}---see Examples \ref{ex:AHM}, \ref{ex:IMHM}, \ref{ex:NHM}.
+We also proved that we still had the classic Cellular Automata (CA) result that invertibility (i.e. mere bijectivity of the dynamics) implies reversibility (i.e. the inverse is itself a CGD)---via compactness---see Theorem \ref{th:imrev} in the case of IMCGDs, and we conjecture this is also the case for ACGDs and NCGDs Conjectures in \ref{conj:nrev}, \ref{conj:arev}.
 The answer to the question of reversibility versus local creation/destruction is thus formalism-dependent to some extent.
-We proceeded to examine the extent in which this is the case, and were able to show that (Reversible) ACGD, IMCGD and NCGD directly simulate each other---see Theorems \ref{th:imcgdtoacgd}, \ref{th:acgdtoimcgd}, \ref{th:imcgdtoncgd}, \ref{th:ncgdtoacgd}.
+We proceeded to examine the extent in which this is the case, and were able to show that (Reversible) ACGD, IMCGD and NCGD directly simulate each other---see Theorems \ref{th:imcgd_to_cgd}, \ref{th:cgd_to_imcgd}, \ref{th:ncgd_to_imcgd}, \ref{th:imcgd_to_ncgd}.
 They are but three presentations, in different levels of details, of a single robust setting in which reversibility and local creation/destruction are reconciled.
+Notice that the simulation of the ACGDs by the IMCGDs may fail to hold for some partially-defined IMCGD, i.e. having domain over certain subsets ${\cal S}\subseteq{\cal X}_{\Sigma,\pi}$.
+We believe this happens whenever ${\cal S}$ is such that witnessing a local symmetry $X^r=X^r_u$, allows us to conclude that the entire graph is symmetric, i.e. $X=X_u$.
+We leave this as a conjecture.

+{\em Perspectives.} Generally speaking, the relationship between CGDs and graph subshifts \cite{ArrighiSubshifts} needs to investigated, for instance expansive graph subshifts ought to be spacetime diagrams of partially-defined CGDs, and partially defined CGDs may help formalise simulations between different graph subshifts.
+Now that we proved that reversibility and local creation/ destruction of nodes are indeed compatible, one can ask whether such dynamics can make a graph grow indefinitely.
+We have answered this question positively in \cite{TimeArrow} for a variant of the HM example---based upon the formalism of the present paper.
+Besides the intriguing physical interpretations of this result as `toy model provably featuring a time arrow without past hypothesis', this potentially opens a number of intriguing mathematical questions: {\em What growth rate are achievable by Reversible CGD?
+Can that the growth happen homogeneously across the graph?
+Are indefinitely growing dynamics typical, amongst Reversible CDG?}